AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 This simple line of code introduces a few important topics.

-1. `fun` is the function keyword, meaning everything after this defines a function
+1. `fun` is the function keyword, meaning everything after this defines a function.
-2. `hello_world` is the function name
+2. `hello_world` is the function name.
-3. `=>` is the lambda operator and expects some kind of expression to follow
+3. `=>` is the lambda operator and expects some kind of expression to follow.
-4. `"Hello World"` is a string literal while is the return value also says the `hello_world` function returns a string type
+4. `"Hello World"` is a string literal and also the function's return value, which means that the hello_world function returns the string type.

-Every function is parameterless, so invoking a function is as easy as calling it directly `hello_world` would print `"Hello World"` in an interpreter.
+Every function is parameterless, so invoking a function is as easy as calling it directly. `hello_world` would print `"Hello World"` in an interpreter.
 Also you may have observed that there was no function ending symbol, BML does not need to make use of line endings or semi colons.
-So new lines are not significant and any formatting is provided for readibility sakes.
+So new lines are not significant and any formatting is provided for readability sake.

 ## 2 Function Names
 In the hello world example, our function was named `hello_world`.
 BML supports custom named functions which can be recalled later when composing other functions.
-BML also has a host of reserved function keywords, which is used to communicate product information!
+BML also has a host of reserved function keywords, which are used to communicate product information.
 I won't list all the reserved keywords, they can be found the specification document, however if you wanted to communicate an interest rate table from a product sheet you would simply define a function for interest rate like so

     `fun InterestRate => ...`

 ## 3 Tables
 ### 3.1 Introduction
 Tables are the fundamental building block of BML.
-Tables are a language construct which are meant to merge switch expressions with traditionally found in a banking product sheet.
+Tables are a language construct which are meant to merge switch expressions with tables traditionally found in a banking product sheet.
 The following code introduces a large chunk functionality.

 ```
 fun LoanAmount =>